Learnings From Trellis

 All the sacrifices my parents made for me, I feel that I have no choice but to succeed.
-So many of my friends share that sentiment, and as children of immigrants, we share this advantage.
-The ability to brush off a challenge or scenario because of what my parents have lived through is one of my unfair advantages.
+Many of my second generation friends share that sentiment.
+The ability to brush off a challenge or obstacle because of what our parents have lived through is the second generation advantage.

 A Fresh Perspective

 I spent the better part of my night helping my friend edit a written application.
 As the editing session progressed, I realized the importance of different perspectives.
 The value of an editor is their perspective because they can significantly refactor ideas.

 A bad habit of mine is that I need to hear a second opinion or review about any media before I spend time on it.
 My goal was to consume the best media available.
 But the danger with doing so is that I didn’t form my own thoughts about media.
 I echoed the opinions of others.
 I need to be okay spending time with content I might not like.
 If that means forming my own opinions, then the tradeoff is worth it.

 Most, if not all great things are the result of imperfect processes.
 Demystification is finding out what those processes were.
 It involves breaking down large accomplishments into small steps.
 Nothing is as crazy or special as it seems if it’s demystified.